jouvetg/igm_old/doc/update_climate.md

 optional arguments:
   -h, --help            show this help message and exit --clim_update_freq CLIM_UPDATE_FREQ
-                        Update the climate each X years (1) --type_climate TYPE_CLIMATE
+                        Update the climate each X years (default: 1) --type_climate TYPE_CLIMATE
-                        toy or any custom climate
+                        This keywork serves to identify & call the climate forcing.
+If an empty string, this function is not called (Default: )
 ```